Fine Arts

 - Dance Foundations

-- Dance Repertory
+- Honors Dance Repertory

 Acting

 This course will teach the fundamentals of concentration, imagination, and improvisation through games and exercises in scene work and characterization.
 Evaluation is based on daily exercises, homework, individual growth, and projects.
 The curriculum will be appropriate for students interested in acting on stage, for film/TV, or who simply want to improve their public presentation skills.
-The course will culminate in a showcase performance.

 Stagecraft